How To Get Media Coverage

 B. Build Relationships with Journalists and Media Professionals

-• Ditch the “Dear Editor” emails (they know it’s lazy—and it feels cold)
+• Ditch the “Dear Editor” emails: (They know it’s lazy—and it feels cold).

-• Engage on social media platforms—comment on their stories, reply thoughtfully, and be present.
+• Engage on social media platforms: Comment on their stories, reply thoughtfully, and be present.

 C. Perfect Your Pitch

 Now that you’ve got your angle and your media contacts, it’s time to write your pitch—and make it stick.
+To satisfy both the journalist and the modern search algorithms that will eventually index the story, your pitch should be a concentrated burst of value.

 Ask yourself:

-• Am I getting this out before the trend peaks, or after the news cycle has passed?
+4. Is the timing impeccable?
+Am I getting this out before the trend peaks, or after the news cycle has passed?

 Editorial Reviews and Sponsored Content: A Strategic Shortcut